emmprokak/Gtk-Citation-Program/README.md

 ![Screenshot from 2021-10-02 15-48-51](https://user-images.githubusercontent.com/89413115/135716913-25101c38-60bf-4cdd-b21a-853545da91d4.png)

-The icons of the program are all made by Dany Lip.
+The icons of the program are all made by Danae Lypiridi.

 **Beware that this program is currently running only on Linux (Gnome, Kde, Xfce and Pantheon have been tested).**